Leptin: Effects

 Predominantly, the "energy expenditure hormone" leptin is made by adipose cells, and is thus labeled fat cell-specific.
-In the context of its effects, the short describing words central, direct, and primary are not used interchangeably.
+In the context of its effects, the adjectives central, direct, and primary are not used interchangeably.
 In regard to the hormone leptin, central vs peripheral refers to the hypothalamic portion of the brain vs non-hypothalamic location of action of leptin; direct vs indirect refers to whether there is no intermediary, or there is an intermediary in the mode of action of leptin; and primary vs secondary is an arbitrary description of a particular function of leptin.